antonymerle/webpConverter/README.md

 ## Limitations
 1. The script is not recursive.
-2. You have to have ffmpeg installed on your system and included in your PATH.
+2. You need ffmpeg installed on your system and included in your PATH.

 ## Building the program
 ```bash